 The Michigan English Test (MET) is an examination for test takers who want to evaluate their general English language proficiency in social, educational, and workplace contexts.
 Listening recordings and reading passages reflect everyday, authentic interaction in an American-English linguistic environment.
-An MET Speaking Test is also available.
+An MET Speaking Test and an MET Writing Test are also available.

 - emphasizes the communicative use of English

 - is designed to measure proficiency in the basic language skill areas of listening, reading, and language usage (grammar and vocabulary)

 - is offered monthly at test centers around the world

 The exact cut scores between adjacent CEFR levels, based on research conducted by CaMLA, are available in Interpreting Scaled Scores in Relation to the Common European Framework Levels (PDF).
 Selected CEFR performance descriptors illustrate what test takers should be able to do at each level.